caseywatts/caseywatts.github.io/book/all-chapters.md

 #### Focusing: Positive versus negative

 * **Magnification** is focusing too much on something (often negative), and **minimization** is focusing too little on something (often positive).
-* **Disqualifying the positive** is when you convince yourself that certain positive things does not count.
+* **Disqualifying the positive** is when you convince yourself that certain positive things do not count.
 This could be completely discounting the positive or partially discounting it, reducing the relative weight of importance you give it.

 #### People

 * **Personalization** is believing you have more control or influence over a situation than you actually do.
-This is often by not taking into account forces external to yourself.
+This often occurs when you do not take into account forces external to yourself.
 * **Mind reading** is believing you know what another person is thinking or feeling without any evidence.

 #### Outcome Prediction